armensly/RepData_PeerAssessment1/PA1_template.md

         }
 }
 ```
+There were initially 2304 values missing from the data that we imputed.
 After imputing the missing values, we repeat the same operation we performed in the first step to plot a histogram of the total number of steps per day and to compute the mean and median of these values.

 ```r